Barcelona’s most iconic churches

 One of the highlights of the Tapestry Museum is the Creation Tapestry, a magnificent textile masterpiece depicting scenes from the Book of Genesis.
 This intricate work of art is renowned for its vibrant colors and detailed craftsmanship.

-Tarragona Cathedral is another interesting site to visit if you visit Barcelona for a week or more.
+Tarragona Cathedral is another interesting site to visit if you spend a week or more in Barcelona.
 It has a rich history dating back to the Romans and a beautiful church with much to tell.
-Unlike the other Gothic churches, this is not a Catalan Gothic style and is more similar to other Castilian churches.
+Unlike the other Gothic churches, this one is not in the Catalan Gothic style and is more similar to other Castilian churches.
 This is because it has massive pillars and walls that give a sense of monumentality.

 The Cathedral Cloister